 Statistical Consulting Service

-The Statistical Consulting Service is no longer taking new applications for Fall Semester.
+The Statistical Consulting Service (SCS) is no longer taking applications for the Spring 2017 semester.

 Software consultants can be reached by telephone during these hours (496-8250).
 You can also email questions to firstname.lastname@example.org.